ladybug-tools/spider/dev-notes.md

 ### 2018-06-16 ~ Theo

-As of this writing the app is getting to be to big, too difficult to naintain
+As of this writing the app is getting to be to big, too difficult to maintain

 Goal:
 * all modules have a life of their own